-identifying Red Anjou
+Identifying Red Anjou

 The popularity of Red Anjous has brought a great deal of attention for this variety.
-Planting of Red Anjou pear trees in the Pacific Northwest has been on the increase, and they can now be found in markets from late September or early October through the spring months.
+Planting of Red Anjou pear trees in the Pacific Northwest has been on the increase, and they can now be found in markets from late September or early October through the summer months.

 Red Anjous show only slight change in color as they ripen, which is another characteristic shared with their Green Anjou counterparts.
 The best indication of ripeness for any pear is the thumb test: gentle thumb pressure near the stem will yield slightly when the pear is ripe.